Pahiram ng Sandali: Development

-The series has five main casts (fixed cast) being Lorna Tolentino, Dingdong Dantes, Christopher de Leon, Max Collins and Alessandra de Rossi; with eight prominent supporting characters.
-Tolentino was cast as Janice, a married woman who fell in love in a much younger guy – Alex which played by Dantes.
-Tolentino finds the series as a "masterpiece" and stated that she can’t let go of the script until she finish reading it till the last page.
-On the other hand, Dantes expounds, "Words will never be enough to articulate the beauty of Pahiram ng Sandali as an artwork".
-Teen actress, Kylie Padilla was originally cast as Cindy, but later backed out due to its "far too adult" contents for her age and would require her to do very sensitive scenes that will put her in conflict with her Muslim faith.
-Collins took over the place left by Padilla as Dantes' second leading lady.

-The producer hires Maryo J. delos Reyes to helm the series.
+The producer hired Maryo J. delos Reyes to helm the series.
 Delos Reyes stated that the material has become more intriguing compared to the shelved Haram, since it’s now a love triangle story between a mother, a daughter, and the man who comes between them.
 "Directing stories about relationships is my comfort zone," Delos Reyes added.
 He has done many films with some of the senior stars of the cast except for Dantes who he works for the first time for this series.

+Production

-Series’ production began in November 12, 2012 in Quezon City.
+Principal photography commenced on November 12, 2012 in Quezon City.

-Reception